State of Vietnam: Three principal regions

 Following the creation of the State of Vietnam and the establishment of its government, the Chief of State Bảo Đại signed the two ordinances related to the administration and local governance of the State of Vietnam, namely Ordinance No. 1 ("Organisation and Operation of civil authorities in Vietnam") and Ordinance No. 2 ("Statutes of Government office").
-These ordinances divided the State of Vietnam into three principal administrative regions, namely Bắc Việt (former Tonkin), Trung Việt (former Annam), and Nam Việt (former Cochinchina), the local government of each administrative region was headed by a Thủ hiến (Governour).
+These ordinances divided the State of Vietnam into three principal administrative regions, namely Bắc Phần (former Tonkin), Trung Phần (former Annam), and Nam Phần (former Cochinchina), the local government of each administrative region was headed by a Thủ hiến (Governour).
 Since 1948, the three regions had also been referred to as Bắc Phần, Trung Phần, and Nam Phần.

 On 4 August 1954 the government of the State of Vietnam enacted Ordinance No. 21 which abolished the autonomous status of the three regions and abolished the post of regional governour, replacing them with central government representatives in all parts of its territory.